 The Trident X also has an extra tempered glass panel included in the package that you can exchange for the default panel at the right side of the PC.
 Switching to the glass panel deems no problems as the area where the fan is located has a mesh rather than being choked fully.

 MSI Gaming did a good job creating a small form factor pc without sacrificing power with airflow.
 It’s also quite a good concept that you can replace any part inside the PC if any problem happens or if you want to upgrade a part inside the system.

 Based on our benchmarks, the Trident X worked exceptionally well and the same as a full sized counterpart.
-For reference, this Ryzen PC (Ryzen 9 3900x, 16GB 3400mhz ram) is our standard test bench from our previous reviews but with a catch.
+For reference, we put this up against our AMD Ryzen-based (Ryzen 9 3900x, 16GB 3400mhz ram) standard test bench from our previous reviews but with a catch.
 We put the RTX 2080 Super Ventus from the Trident X on our Ryzen desktop pc to have the benchmarks much more closer together as we’re trying to see the performance of this small form factor solution with a full sized desktop PC.

 This is something that I can see myself buying with the intent of practicality and functionality.